 Hope with all the debunked myths, it becomes easier for you to understand what rugby actually is all about.

 We all agree that fitness training for rugby is one of the most enjoyable and challenging task to do but the rugby enthusiasts love it apart from it being extreme.
 People who are passionate about their rugby fitness training even train in extreme weathers sometimes.
 There are various positions in rugby and the athletes need to train according to their positions and fitness limitations.
-Personal fitness trainer courses are a great way to optimize your knowledge when it comes to rugby training.
+Personal fitness trainer instructor courses are a great way to optimise your knowledge when it comes to rugby training.
 Once you enrol, decided to grasp as many things as you can during your rugby fitness training.

 Stay Hydrated at all times